Punktum-dk/epp-service-specification/README.md

 The extension is used for update and create host, where it is possible to request another nameserver administrator than the authenticated user.
 The extension was introduced in the DK Hostmaster XSD file set 1.5.

+<a id="dkhmurl"></a>
+## `dkhm:url`

+This extension can be used to redirect and end-user to the next step.
+For now it is used in relation to domain creation, where the user can be directed to the next step if this is handled by DK Hostmaster.
+More information is available under the create domain command.

 <a id="implementation-limitations"></a>
 # Implementation Limitations